The Simpson – Reed Trail

 Length 0.9 mi · Climbing 20 ft

-This short roadside loop is on a flat along the banks of the Smith River.
+This short roadside loop circles around a flat along the banks of the Smith River.
 Until recently it was the most popular trail in Jedediah Smith Redwoods State Park.
 In 2011 the trailhead was moved from a very visible location on the side of Highway 199 to a well-hidden location on nearby Walker Road.
-A restroom building was also removed.
 Two small signs at the old Highway 199 pullout redirect visitors to Walker Road, but the new trailhead is currently unmarked.
-As a result the trail is little-used.
+As a result the trail is much less-used than before.
 It is, however, more enjoyable now that it doesn't start and end at the busy highway.

 Although the trail is right next to Highway 199, the traffic noise drops off surprisingly fast (depending on the wind and other factors) as you get further from the highway, and usually isn't an issue.
-The path is compacted gravel, is wheelchair-accessible, and is flat and level throughout.
+The path is compacted gravel and is flat and level throughout.
 A few interpretive signs discuss forest ecology.

-Park in one of the two small pullouts at the beginning of Walker Road and walk a few yards along the road to the trailhead itself.
-The trailhead, though unmarked, is clearly visible and is next to a new handicapped parking area.
+Park in one of the two small pullouts at the beginning of Walker Road and walk a few yards along the road to the trailhead itself, where there's a handicapped parking area and a small restroom building.
 Take the trail, turning right when you reach the first T intersection in a few yards.
+Follow the loop, turning right at each intersection.

 Hidden in the woods just a few yards further up Walker Road from the Simpson-Reed Trail is a short, unmarked path with the same excessive jungle-like lushness.
 There are lichens hanging from tree branches, foliage everywhere, and some pretty impressive trees.
 But the meandering, little-visited track through Metcalf Grove feels more wild than the wide gravel path of Simpson-Reed (although sometimes it's surprising how many people find their way here).
 There are also some nice views of the little creek, and a few paths have been worn by people going down to the gravel-lined creekbed.